Federal Transit Administration (FTA) Consortium

 FTA Regulation 655.45

-FTA regulation 655.45 applies to employees that perform safety-sensitive functions.
+FTA regulation 655.45 applies to employees who perform safety-sensitive functions.
 A safety-sensitive function is defined in CFR Part 655.4, as any of the following duties, when performed by employees of recipients, sub-recipients, operators, or contractors:

 • Operating a revenue service vehicle, including when not in revenue service